 Protecting the amenity of both the future occupiers of new development and the occupiers of existing developments is vital for the sustainability of communities in the Broads.
 The NPPF says, at Paragraph 17 '...always seek to secure high quality design and a good standard of amenity for all existing and future occupants of land and buildings'.

 Amenity can include many factors such as traffic, smell, loss of privacy, outlook, noise and overlooking.
-This policy lists the general issues that should be taken into account by applicants when developing schemes.
+Policy PUBDM21 lists the general issues that should be taken into account by applicants advancing specific development proposals for planning approval and by the Broads Authority in its role as Local Planning Authority, determining planning applications in consultation with local communities and stakeholders.